 We may earn money or products from the companies mentioned in this post.

-5 Things to do in San Ignacio
+The most memorable things to do in San Ignacio

-- Stroll through town and eat!
+-Stroll through town and eat!

-- Swim or relax by the river
+-Swim or relax by the river

 Stay in an eco-lodge jungle resort